 This is a story that I honestly don’t enjoy telling.
 While it was definitely an adventure, it is not something that I am proud of.
-Having to get rescued by an Icelandic emergency rescue team on my first day of the Laugavegur Trail is something I consider a failure rather than a success.
-However, this is the totally true account of how I slid 500ft down the side of a mountain and survived.
+Having to get rescued by an Icelandic emergency rescue team on my first day on the Laugavegur Trail is something I consider a failure rather than a success.
+However, this is the totally true account of how I slid somewhere between 400-500ft down the side of a mountain and survived.
 I hope that this can help some hikers make better decisions than I did, and also hopefully give some good safety tips to those who (hopefully not) may experience a dangerous slide in the future.

 TLDR: I survived with minor injuries, a newfound caution of heights, and a lot of luck.

 **Affiliate links may be used: If you purchase through my links, I will receive a small commission.
 Your support purchases through my links allow me to follow my dreams!* Plus I only added them to this article because they literally helped save my life**

 I have been dreaming of hiking the Laugavegur Trail in Iceland for years, and I finally was getting the chance to do it.
 This 55km trek goes through the Icelandic highlands, through old volcano fields, over mountains, and around glaciers.
 There is truly nothing like it.
 It is commonly thought of as one of the most beautiful treks in the entire world.
 The plan was to combine it with the difficult 15-mile day hike: the Fimmvörðuháls trail from Thorsmork (where the Laugavegur Trail ends) to Skogar.